danielbodnar/awesome-stars/BY-LANG.md

 - [Textualize/textual](https://github.com/Textualize/textual) - The lean application framework for Python.
 Build sophisticated user interfaces with a simple Python API.
 Run your apps in the terminal and a web browser.
 - [BeetleChunks/SpoolSploit](https://github.com/BeetleChunks/SpoolSploit) - A collection of Windows print spooler exploits containerized with other utilities for practical exploitation.
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
-- [donaldzou/WGDashboard](https://github.com/donaldzou/WGDashboard) - Simplest dashboard for WireGuard VPN written in Python w/ Flask
+- [donaldzou/WGDashboard](https://github.com/donaldzou/WGDashboard) - Simple dashboard for WireGuard VPN written in Python w/ Flask
 - [0xAX/linux-insides](https://github.com/0xAX/linux-insides) - A little bit about a linux kernel
 - [eliasgranderubio/dagda](https://github.com/eliasgranderubio/dagda) - a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containe
 - [airbnb/binaryalert](https://github.com/airbnb/binaryalert) - BinaryAlert: Serverless, Real-time & Retroactive Malware Detection.